Bringing Back NHL Arena Nicknames

 Scotiabank Saddledome (Calgary Flames)

 The Saddledome is an iconic piece of Calgary’s skyline, but it isn’t actually a dome.
 Like, at all.

 “The C of Red” is an alternative that does suit the arena, given both the Flames’ logo and the predominance of red-clad fans at every home game.

 Scottrade Center (St. Louis Blues)

 The Gateway Arch is St. Louis’ most famous landmark, so it stands to reason it should be incorporated into its arena’s nickname in some way.
-I give you, “Gateway Gardens”.
+I give you, “Gateway Gardens.”

 Staples Center (Los Angeles Kings)

 It figures that the team with the league’s most boring uniform plays in an arena named after an office supply company.
-With Jonathan Quick out, there’s really no need to watch them play, either.
+Unless you’re looking for a sleep aid, there’s really no need to watch them play, either (although Jonathan Quick tends to make things a little more interesting).

 Wanna know something exciting though?
 I learned a new word today.
 Maybe using it here will give the Kings some flair.
-“The Hollywood Hippodrome”.
+“The Hollywood Hippodrome.”
 Boom.
 Flair.
 You’re welcome.

 TD Garden (Boston Bruins)